mfukar/mfukar.github.com/_posts/2016-05-21-ticketspinlock.md

 spinlock's slow path to handle the case of high contention.

 A common approach is exponential back-off.
-This is the case with the simple test-and-set lock in the article above.
+This is the case with the simple test-and-set lock in the aforementioned paper.
 This approach kills the ticket spinlock.
 Observe:

 * Let A be the thread with `my_ticket == now_serving + 3`
 * Let B be the thread with `my_ticket == now_serving + 2`